 This appears in Dungeons of Dredmor, too: During the animations, regardless of what they look like in the inventory, all swords look like normal iron long swords, all potions and drinks are in the same red bottle and the hero is always wearing a leather cuirass over a white shirt.
 The last point is a bit odd, because you can't equip more than one torso armor piece, and you might not even start with either of those things.

-Played straight in all Mario RPGs ever made (Mario & Luigi, Paper Mario and Super Mario RPG).
-You can equip them with a ton of gear, badges and other things, but with the exception of the L and W emblems in Paper Mario 2, you never see any of this stuff equipped on the character models/sprites.
+Played straight in all Super Mario Bros.
+RPGs ever made (Mario & Luigi, Paper Mario and Super Mario RPG).
+You can equip them with a ton of gear, badges and other things, but with the exception of the L and W emblems in Paper Mario: The Thousand-Year Door, you never see any of this stuff equipped on the character models/sprites.
 Then again, given how you never see what said gear even looks like outside an identical icon in the menu (based on gear type), it could be that every possible piece of clothing in the kingdom looks 100% identical to Mario and Luigi's normal clothing.
 Which raises even more questions.

 Maybe because you were attempting to deceive your enemies about your plane's equipment.

 Animal Crossing series averts this with clothes but plays it straight with tools: carried but unequipped tools are invisible.

 X-Universe: When you fit a gun to a slot on a ship, a cannon appears in a corresponding spot on the ship's model.
 It looks exactly the same no matter what gun you put there.
 Other equipment doesn't even do that much.

 Due to the game using sprite-based graphics, nothing you fit to a ship in Escape Velocity ever appears on it.

 In the first four MechWarrior games, the in-game models of your 'Mechs did not reflect what weapons you had loaded on to it.
 Living Legends and Online have since fixed that.